-In general, any student use of the System's networks and telecommunication resources must be for educational purposes.
+In general, any student use of email and digital telecommunication resources must be for educational purposes.
 School system rules for student communication also apply in the online environment.
-Students must respect and adhere to East Baton Rouge Parish School System policies and local, state, and federal law.
-The System's networks and telecommunications resources are owned by the school system and subject to search by System personnel.
-Cyberbullying is prohibited.
+Students must respect and adhere to policies and regulations in the Student Rights and Responsibilities Handbook as well as any other applicable policy, and local, state, and Federal law.
+The student and parent or guardian shall sign an East Baton Rouge Parish School Board Internet and Network Usage Policy Agreement prior to email account access being granted.